 Large Spaces More Than 2,500 Square Feet

-If you often deal with humidity and see things like mold or experience musty odors, you need a whole-house dehumidifier.
+If you often deal with humidity, mold, and musty odors, you need a whole-house dehumidifier.
 Whole-house dehumidifiers are ducted to your HVAC system.
 They work by dehumidifying the air before it enters your home.

-Whole-house dehumidifiers are designed to cover large areas of up to 3,000 square feet or more.
-The initial price is generally higher compared to portable units, but they’re cheaper in the long run.
+Whole-house dehumidifiers cover large areas of up to 3,000 square feet or more.
+The initial price is generally higher than portable units, but they’re cheaper in the long run.
 In addition, installing a whole-house dehumidifier will help your AC to work more efficiently since it’s easier to cool dry air.

 Small Spaces Between 100 and 250 Square Feet

-In smaller rooms, it can be difficult to fit a large 70-pint dehumidifier.
-Therefore, we recommend a mini dehumidifier.
+In smaller rooms, we recommend a mini dehumidifier.

 Mini dehumidifiers can generally cover between 100 and 300 square feet, depending on the model.
 They work very quietly yet effectively when in a properly sized room.

 Mini dehumidifiers are compact and easy to fit in tight rooms.
 Most mini dehumidifiers also have an auto-shutoff function that turns the unit off when the tank is full.
 Unfortunately, they generally have a small reservoir that can only hold a few pints.